Healing with Horses

 • Substance Use Disorders

-• Depression, Anxiety, PTSD, Stress
+• Stress Management

 • Trauma

-• Traumatic Brain Injury
+• Traumatic Brain Injuries

 “I am thoroughly impressed with the Healing with Horses program.
 It has had a tremendous impact in the lives of the family that I am working with for case management services.

 Each of the girls has made tremendous strides in their mental health treatment plan goals.
 They are learning breathing techniques, healthy coping skills, and about themselves as they work with the horses and other aspects of the farm.
 They are both demonstrating more patience, increased confidence, and self-esteem.
 They are getting along better with each other and their parents.
-Episodes of defiance have significantly decreased as well as emotional outbursts”.
+Episodes of defiance have significantly decreased as well as emotional outbursts.”

 Amber Harlow